 - Source: List of Nearby Stars: To 21 light years by Wm.
 Robert Johnston last updated 5 March 2016

-We note the name of the object, distance to the object from the Sun in light years, next the xyz coordinates in light years.
-The next column defines the type of object, main sequence star is a normal star like the Sun.
-The white dwarf is a very small dense star typically the size of a planet.
+We note the name of the object, distance to the object from the Sun in light years, next to the XYZ coordinates in light years.
+The next column defines the type of object; the main sequence star is an ordinary star like the Sun.
+The white dwarf is a small dense star typically the size of a planet.
 The brown dwarf a celestial object intermediate in size between a giant planet and a small star.

 Terrestrial planets have a solid planetary surface.
-Since 2005, hundreds of potential terrestrial extrasolar planets have been found.
-Jovian planets are also known as gas giants.
+Since 2005, the discovery of hundreds of potential terrestrial extrasolar planets and Jovian planets are gas giants.
 The labeling of a Neptunian planet is a planet found beyond Neptune circling another object.

-Next we find the mass of the object and what the object is scaled too.
-Likewise the next set of columns we find the radius of the object and what it is scaled too.
+Next, we find the mass of the object.
+Next, the scaling of the object.
+Likewise the next set of columns we find the radius of the object and scaling.
 Finally, the mass of the object.
 Table 1 provides the information necessary to calculate escape velocities of the objects.

-Before we calculate we must understand the movement of the rogue planet from star system to star system.
-Unlike the single star Kepler’s model where the object slows in speed at its aphelion.
+Before we calculate we must understand the movement of the rogue planet from star system to star system, unlike the single star Kepler’s model where the object slows in speed at its aphelion.
 We have a greater than two body problem.
-Therefore, it is beyond my pen and paper method (for now).
-Simply, there are no analytical solutions for a general problem with greater that two bodies!
+Therefore, it is beyond our pen and paper method (for now).
+There are no analytical solutions for a general problem with greater than two bodies!
 But there is a good perturbation theory, which can produce very precise, but always approximate solutions.
 Nonetheless, we do know the orbit completes in 3600 years.
 Therefore, we know that 3600 equals perturbation theory instead of “we do not have a clue” equals perturbation theory.
 So it is possible to develop good educated guesses.
-Do not worry we will not bore you with these calculations.
+Do not worry we will not weary us with these calculations.

 What we will do is go through the process of elimination to narrow which are potential objects.
 We know that the escape velocity of nearby stars must be greater than or equal to the Suns escape velocity.
-Hence, we can show which objects cannot support a greater than two star method.
+Hence, we can show which objects cannot support a faster than the two-star method.
 Table 2 shows the results for the listed nearby celestial objects.

 - Table 2: Objects Escape Velocities

 The last column indicates whether the object has a viable escape velocity.
 Those with a negative value we can reject.
-The positive value have the potential to complete an two star orbit.
+The positive value has the potential to complete a two-star orbit.
 Table 3 are those objects that we can continue with further scrutiny.

 - Table 3: Four Remaining Objects

-Narrowing the list of star to just four potential stars.
-Next we consider does the object have enough time to travel the distance.
+Narrowing the list of a star to just four potential stars.
+Next, we consider does the object have enough time to travel the distance.
 We multiply each by 3600 years to determine the potential travel distance in light years.

 - Table 4: Four Remaining Objects

-Note neither Rose 154 nor 61 Cygni A have the necessary speeds to carry out a two star orbital path.
+Note neither Rose 154 nor 61 Cygni A have the necessary speeds to carry out a two-star orbital path.
 Their travel distance in light years is less than the distance the star is from the Sun.
-Just the white dwarf star’s remain having the potential to complete a orbit cycle.
+Just the white dwarf star’s remain has the potential to complete an orbit cycle.
 Keep in mind that we still have the gravity wells to figure in; consequently, the final calculate travel distance will be less than shown.
-The gravity wells are very difficult to determine at this moment.
-Simply, because we at Fringe Truth have not taken the time to find the data and then calculate the very difficult problem with pencil and paper.
-Nonetheless, we do have a very good result from the Table 4.
+The gravity wells are challenging to determine at this moment.
+Nonetheless, we do have an excellent result from the Table 4.
 We note that only white dwarf stars can support the rogue planets hypothesis that is to travel to other star system and back.
 Table 5 shows several nearby white dwarf stars with the ability to support rogue planets orbits.

 - Table 5: White Dwarf Stars

-To continue further we need to calculate very difficult equations.
-Which we will not bore you with but we will work on and report on at a later date.
+To continue further, we need to calculate complicated equations.
+Which we will not bore us with but we will work on and report on at a later date.
 Nevertheless, white dwarf stars make sense.
-They have very strong gravitational pulls which is necessary to complete a star to star orbit.
+They have powerful gravitational pulls which are necessary to complete a star to star orbit.
 Secondly, they are small therefore preventing collision between the rogue planet and star.
 Nonetheless, the rogue planet Nibiru is quite capable in its travel to orbit the Sun, then a nearby white dwarf star, then return, and repeat the cycle on 3600 cycles.

-In conclusion, we show that it is promising for a rogue planet to travel from a white dwarf star system, to the Sun, and back again.
-Nonetheless, academia professional will reject this as nonsense.
+In conclusion, we show that it is promising for a rogue planet to travel from a white dwarf star system to the Sun, and back again.
+Nonetheless, an academic professional will reject this as nonsense.
 Due to the Nibiru hypothesis does not support evolutionary myths as well as their poor understanding of the definition of intelligent life.

-At Fringe Truth we also include Ancient Knowledge.
-And Ancient Knowledge supports the hypothesis.
-Why does Ancient Knowledge supports the hypothesis?
-When we consider the ancients texts we find those that arrive by Nibiru lived extremely long lives.
-Noting that for a Being Beyond Our Perceived Perception (BBOPP) 3600 years is not a very long time.
+At Fringe Truth, we also include Ancient Knowledge.
+Moreover, Ancient Knowledge supports the hypothesis.
+Why does Ancient Knowledge support the hypothesis?
+When we consider the ancients texts we find those that arrive by Nibiru lived extremely long lives, noting that for a Being Beyond Our Perceived Perception (BBOPP) 3600 years is not a very long time.
 How to put is?
 Humans must develop (restore) their spirits to extend their lifespans.
-The problem is humans do not live long enough to believe in such noise therefore abandon ideals beyond a single persons life.
-Humanity would rather spend time and resources developing transhuman technologies to extend life spans as well as spaceships to travel faster than light speed.
-Which will never work because not only would we have to supply food but also replacement parts for transhumans.
+The problem is humans do not live long enough to believe in such noise, therefore, abandon ideals beyond a single person life.
+Humanity would rather spend time and resources developing transhuman technologies to extend lifespans as well as spaceships to travel faster than light speed, which will never work because not only would we have to supply food but also replacement parts for transhumans.
 The best approach to travel the stars is for humans to develop their spiritual well being.
-Hence, to extend life spans.
-Let us make this clear, the focus for humanity is to restore their spirit, consequently to extend their live spans.
-So that travelling the stars is no big deal.
+Hence, to extend lifespans.
+Let us make this clear, the focus for humanity is to restore their spirit, consequently to extend their lifespans.
+So that traveling the stars is no big deal.